carsonfb/last_listened/README.md

 * Where the last played songs are pulled from can be customized via plugins written in python (see below).

-The below image is updated every 5 minutes.
+The below image is an example export from Last Listened.

 ![image of an example output from Last Listened](https://carson.ballweb.org/images/last_listened.png)